Twitter glitches as links, images fail to load

 According to Downdetector, users began reporting the outages shortly before noon U.S. Eastern time.
 Internet access watchdog NetBlocks said “Twitter is currently experiencing international slowdowns and outages affecting many users,” and noted that it was also affecting image and video content.
 Some users were not able to see the images that other users were posting.

-Twitter engineers and experts have been warning that the platform is at an increased risk of fraying since Musk fired most of the people who worked on keeping it running.
-Just last month, a bug left users unable to send tweets.
+Twitter engineers and experts have warned that the platform is at an increased risk of fraying since Musk fired most of the people who worked on keeping it running.
+Last month, a bug left users unable to send tweets.

 In November, engineers who left Twitter described for The Associated Press why they expect a bumpy road for Twitter’s more than 230 million users now that well over two-thirds of the San Francisco company’s pre-Musk core services engineers are gone.